PlaidCloud/docs/docs/source/plaidcloud/projects/archives.rst

 Creating an Archive
 -------------------

-Project normally contain critical processes and logic which are important to archive so, if need be, you can restore the project back to its original state.
+Projects normally contain critical processes and logic which are important to archive so, if need be, you can restore the project back to its original state.
 PlaidCloud allows you to archive projects in full or in part.

 A **full backup** includes all of the data tables included in the project.
 This can make the archive quite large depending on the volume of data in the project.